CodewithKisha/My-react-progress-repo/README.md

 Day 26/100: I didn't do much today again.
 I'm actually not proud of it but we didn't have light all through today.

 Day 27/100: I started making research on my next article on hashnode.
 This time around, I'll be writing on react.
-Still writing my article and I must confess, I've learnt alot
+Still writing my article and I must confess, I've learnt alot.
+I also created a simple city tour website or should I call it an app..lol.
+Meanwhile my challenge is going as planned, definitely slow but steady.